-Prior to admission to candidacy for the Master's degree, students' satisfactory progress toward the degree will be attested by their: a.
-Having achieved Regular Admission status.b.
-Having completed 12 hours of graduate degree credit at Southeastern Louisiana University with a cumulative GPA of at least 3.0.c.
-Having a degree plan approved by their Graduate Coordinator or graduate Faculty Advisor.
+Prior to admission to candidacy for the Master's degree, students' satisfactory progress toward the degree will be attested by their having: a) achieved Regular Admission status, b) completed 12 hours of graduate degree credit at Southeastern Louisiana University with a cumulative GPA of at least 3.0., and c) completed a degree plan form which has been approved by their Graduate Coordinator or graduate Faculty Advisor.

 The application for admission for candidacy for the Master's degree must be completed